ClearCut3000/TableView/README.md

 He can also create a new cell with a description .
 Moreover, the possibility of saving the cell appears only after filling in all the rows.
 In addition, a custom class has been implemented for the first textField, in which the user can use only the emoji keyboard.
+A check for the entered values has been added to the SYMBOL field, so the user can only use emojis.

 ![Screenshot004](https://github.com/ClearCut3000/TableView/blob/main/Screenshots/scr004.png?raw=true)
 ![Screenshot005](https://github.com/ClearCut3000/TableView/blob/main/Screenshots/scr005.png?raw=true)